Interstate 80 in New Jersey: History

 A freeway along the I-80 corridor was first planned in 1936 as a replacement for the cross-state US 46, running from the George Washington Bridge west to the Delaware Water Gap and Scranton, Pennsylvania.
 After World War II, New Jersey officials considered the proposal again in 1955.
 Coming off the George Washington Bridge, Route 4 and US 46 already provided high-speed corridors, but they were overloaded, and so a new corridor in between, the Bergen–Passaic Expressway, was planned to run from the bridge to Paterson.
 The planned route west to the Delaware Water Gap was designated in 1956 as Federal Aid Interstate Route 101 by the New Jersey State Highway Department.
 It first received the I-82 designation before finally becoming a part of I-80 in 1958.
 The easternmost section of the route, leading to the bridge, had become part of I-95.

 The section of I-80 through the Delaware Water Gap had already opened on December 16, 1953, running from the Delaware Water Gap Toll Bridge to Route 94 at Columbia.
 This road was signed as a realignment of US 611 from Pennsylvania, later receiving the I-80 designation.
-The old alignment of US 611 in Pennsylvania had become US 611 Alternate (US 611 Alt).
+The old alignment of US 611 in Pennsylvania had become US 611 Alt..
 By 1966, I-80 had been completed from Netcong to Denville and from Paterson to I-95.
 By 1969, the section between I-280 in Parsippany–Troy Hills and Route 23 in Wayne was finished.
 Also around this time, US 611 was moved off I-80 and back into Pennsylvania, replacing US 611 Alt.
 By 1971, the section between Wayne and Paterson was completed along with the part between US 202 and I-280.
 A 3.5 mi section between US 46 in Denville and US 202 in Parsippany–Troy Hills, was opened in September 1973.
 Also in 1973, the section between US 206 in Netcong and US 46 and Route 94 in Columbia was completed, and the interchange in Columbia was realigned into a complex array of ramps.

 In 1982, two rest areas along I-80 were closed due to chronic use for illegal activities.
 The rest area in Lodi, next to westbound exit 63, closed on June 30, and the rest area at Roxbury in Morris County closed in October.
 However, the latter reopened on August 14, 1991, for trucks only.